starship/starship/docs/pt-BR/config/README.md

 The module will display a profile only if its credentials are present in `~/.aws/credentials` or if a `credential_process` or `sso_start_url` are defined in `~/.aws/config`.
 Alternatively, having any of the `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, or `AWS_SESSION_TOKEN` env vars defined will also suffice.
 If the option `force_display` is set to `true`, all available information will be displayed even if no credentials per the conditions above are detected.

-Quando usar [aws-vault](https://github.com/99designs/aws-vault), o perfil é lido da variável de ambiente `AWS_VAULT` e o tempo de expiração de credenciais é lido da variável de ambiente `AWS_SESSION_EXPIRATION`.
+Quando usar [aws-vault](https://github.com/99designs/aws-vault) o perfil é lido da variável `AWS_VAULT` e o tempo de expiração de credenciais é lida da variável de env `AWS_SESSION_EXPIRATION`.

 Quando usar [awsu](https://github.com/kreuzwerker/awsu) o perfil é lido da varável de env `AWSU_PROFILE`.